Trachtenberg Speed Math System Explained: Rules and Examples

 - 3 + 2 = 5

-- Write first digit: 3
+- Write the first digit: 3

 - Answer: 35,651 โ